 Lists are one of the most important building blocks of QuickBooks Online.
 Lists store information that is used again and again to fill out forms.
-For example, when you set up a customer including their name, address and other details, QBO can use the information to automatically fill out an invoice.
-Similarly, after a Product or Service is set up, QBO automatically fills in its description, price, and associated account information.
+For example, when you set up a customer including their name, address and other details, QBO will use the information to populate an invoice.
+Similarly, when you select a Product or Service, QBO automatically fills in its description, price, and associated information.
 This helps speed up data entry and reduce errors.